How to Make a Crystal Elixir Safely

 Strain through cheesecloth

-Pour the elixir through a layer of cheesecloth or an unbleached coffee filter into a clean glass measuring cup.
+Pour the elixir through an unbleached coffee filter (preferred — fine enough to catch microscopic fragments) or a doubled layer of cheesecloth into a clean glass measuring cup.
 This catches any small fragments, dust, or debris.
 Even with the indirect method, straining is good practice.

 Bottle in dark glass with a dropper

 Transfer the strained elixir into an amber or cobalt glass dropper bottle.
-Dark glass protects the energetic charge from sunlight degradation during storage.
-If you want the elixir to keep longer than a few days, fill the bottle half with elixir and half with brandy or vodka — the alcohol acts as a preservative and the dilution does not weaken the energy.
+Dark glass slows the degradation of the elixir during storage — both the practical degradation of any organic preservative and, within the tradition, the dissipation of the charge.
+If you want the elixir to keep longer than a few days, fill the bottle half with elixir and half with brandy or vodka — the alcohol acts as a preservative and the dilution does not weaken the imprint.

 Label with crystal name, method, and date